rahxki/final_project/source/country/carrie_underwood/index.rst

 *Carnival Ride*           2007
 ==================== =================

-Click `here <https://en.wikipedia.org/wiki/Carrie_Underwood>`_ for more information or where this information and image was found.
+Click `here <https://en.wikipedia.org/wiki/Carrie_Underwood>`_ to go to Wikipedia for more information or to find where this information and image were found.